-Electricity is perhaps the most important resource across all human industries, everywhere in the world.
+Electricity is perhaps the most important resource across all human industries everywhere in the world.
 As climate change and resource conservation become more serious concerns, renewable and clean energy sources are increasingly important.
 Hydropower is a widely used renewable source of energy.
-But it is not without environmental impacts, hydropower facilities change their surrounding environment, and these changes affect both humans and wildlife.
+But it is not without environmental impacts across their life cycle; hydropower facilities change their surrounding environment, and these changes affect both humans and wildlife.

 Hydropower uses water flowing in rivers or stored in dams to generate electricity.
 The water flowing through dams spin turbine blades, activating huge power generators.
 The hydroelectric generators then convert the mechanical energy to produce electricity.

 In China, the Han Dynasty was the first to use water as a power source between 202BC and 9AD.
 They used it to mill grain, make paper, and break iron ore.
 Later in the 18th century, Richard Arkwright used water to power his cotton mill in England.
 That marked the beginning of the widespread use of hydropower.

 Read more: The History of Hydroelectric Energy.

-A non-federal hydroelectric power plant can only be established with a license from the Federal Energy Regulatory Commission.
+A non-federal hydroelectric power plant can only be established with a Federal Energy Regulatory Commission license.
 The commission also monitors existing facilities in conjunction with the US Fish and Wildlife Service and the Environmental Protection Agency.

 Hydropower represents around 18% of global electricity production.
 And it accounts for 60% of global renewable electricity capacity.
-Untapped hydro resources are still surplus in Latin America.
+Untapped hydro resources are still in surplus in Latin America.

 Perhaps the most important benefit of hydropower is its renewability.
-It uses water as a natural resource that natural river flow and rainfall replenishes.
+It uses water as a natural resource for replenishing natural river flow and rainfall.

 It is important to note that although hydropower uses water, it does not exhaust it.
 So we do not have to worry about water drying up.
 Also, unlike natural gas or fossil fuel, we do not have to extract river water; the river’s flow is all that’s needed.
 It means that we do not generate emissions in the process of sourcing water for hydroelectricity.